Borderline (2002 film)

 Borderline is a 2002 American psychological thriller television film directed by Evelyn Maude Purcell, about borderline personality disorder.
 It was released to lukewarm reception.

 Synopsis

 During her divorce, Dr. Lila Coletti (Gina Gershon), a criminal psychiatrist, loses custody of her two daughters, partially because her job working with the criminally insane is dangerous.
 At about the same time, a supposedly cured psychopathic patient, Ed Baikman (Sean Patrick Flanery), is released.
 When Lila's husband and his girlfriend are murdered, Ed seems the obvious suspect, especially since the m.o. is identifiably his.
 Yet there are other reasons for suspecting that the real culprit is Lila.
+The mentally disturbed Baikman, having had his romantic overtures rebuffed by Lila, has sought to frame her for the murders.